Super soft and ridiculously comfortable, the Veloce is perfect for gym rats of all ability levels.

 Moderate climbing shoes tend to have:

-- A thinner sole for greater sensitivity
+- A thinner and softer for greater sensitivity and friction

-- Better edging due to a slightly
+- Better edging due to a slightly downturned profile

 - Greater power in the toes

-However, they also tend to:
+However, they also tend to be:

-- Be less comfortable than neutral shoes
+- Less comfortable than neutral shoes

 They will suit beginners with less-than-ideal footwork and will last longer with all the scruffing done on the walls.
 The thicker soles will also provide better support for beginners that have yet to develop their muscles and ligaments to use thin soles.
-In addition, experienced climbers usually have a pair or two of neutral shoes in their collection for the all-day easy multi-pitches that you can probably do in approach shoes!
+In addition, experienced climbers usually have a pair or two of neutral shoes in their collection for the all-day easy multi-pitches that you can probably do in approach shoes.